Fattcat/RF-TechCat/README.md

 | Transmit  Strenght  | ✅    |  98 - 100  | Depends on antenna |
 | Save signal         | ✅    |  100       | depends on EEPROM |

+## Note 📝
+### Antenna
+- Recomnended length of antenna for:
+  - 433mhz Transmitter: ~17.3 cm it is 1/4 λ
+  - 433mhz Transmitter: ~17.3 cm, for sensitive signals use 20 cm or longer

 ---

 ### cc1101